-In addition, international businesses may make substantial contributions to the country's public infrastructure and services.
-Indirectly they contribute by paying taxes, fees and royalties to the government, who can invest these resources in public services.
-Directly, international businesses can decide to invest in public infrastructure.
-For instance, in 2014, it was estimated that 74.5 billion US dollars were invested in sub-Saharan Africa on projects relating to energy (distribution of electricity and gas), water and sanitation (e.g. irrigation, water supply, waste processes), transport (e.g. airports, ports, roads), information and communication technology (e.g. broadband, mobile network, satellite), as well as other infrastructure initiatives.
+In 2013, approximately 87 percent of the money the Nigerian government received in taxes was from oil businesses.
+13 energy (distribution of electricity and gas), water and sanitation (e.g. irrigation, water supply, waste processes), transport (e.g. airports, ports, roads), information and communication technology (e.g. broadband, mobile network, satellite), as well as other infrastructure initiatives.
 As can be seen in the estimated breakdown below, four percent of this investment came from international businesses.